CJSCommonPlatform/performance-test-utils/README.md

 Artemis, Wildfly and Proxy URLS are externalised so these should be passed as part of maven command e.g.

-`mvn clean install -DartemisUrl=http://ip1:port/jolokia,http://ip2:port/jolokia -DwildflyUrl=http://ip1:port/jolokia,http://ip2:port/jolokia -DproxyUrl=http://ip:port`
+`mvn clean install -DartemisUrl=http://ip1:port/jolokia,http://ip2:port/jolokia -DwildflyUrl=http://ip1:port/jolokia,http://ip2:port/jolokia -DproxyUrl=http://ip:port -DcommandTime=10000 -DqueryTime=10000 -DcontextList=contextA,contextB`

-Proxy is optional.
+All the parameters are mandatory except Proxy which is optional.